-Michael Jackson’s Sex Accuser And Mother Write Tell-All Books About Alleged Child Abuse
+Michael Jackson’s Sexual Abuse Accuser And Mother Write Tell-All Books

 Instead of shopping around for publishers, Robson went ahead with the lawsuit against Michael Jackson’s estate in 2013, which was just amended last year.

-Wade Robson claimed in his lawsuit that Michael Jackson and his company ran “a child sexual abuse operation,” specifically to designed to locate, attract, lure, and seduce child sexual victims.”
+Wade Robson claimed in his lawsuit that Michael Jackson and his company ran “a child sexual abuse operation specifically to designed to locate, attract, lure, and seduce child sexual victims.”

 Wade Robson alleged that he was anally raped and forced to engage in oral sex and other X-rated acts with Michael Jackson.
 In the same court documents, it was also revealed that Wade Robson’s mother, Joy, was beginning to draft her own tell-all book based on their experience with Michael Jackson.

 #MichaelJackson #MJWeAreOne #KingOfPop